junxit/us-congress-bills-112/bill.md

 ## § 4.
 Obligated service requirement

-- **(a)** *In general* Subtitle A of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
+- **(a)** *In general* Subtitle A of title II of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
 3001 et seq.) is amended by adding at the end the following:
   > ## § 216.
 Obligated service requirement
   >
   > - **(a)** *In general*